JuanSync7/Project_Chimera/README.md

 This project includes several key documents and areas for deeper understanding:

 *   **`GUIDE_CREATING_PAGES.md`**: Step-by-step instructions on adding new main page sections and subpages.
+*   **`ARCHITECTURAL_BLUEPRINT_FORMATTING_GUIDE.md`**: Specific formatting conventions for the detailed architectural blueprint page.
 *   **`COLOR_SCHEME.md`**: Details the color palette, theme variables, and specific color usage.
 *   **`FONT_CHOICES.md`**: Outlines the font families used and their configuration.
 *   **`SVG_DIAGRAM_GUIDELINES.md`**: Provides best practices for creating and integrating SVG diagrams.
+*   **`TEXT_STYLING_GUIDELINES.md`**: Conventions for text styling, especially keyword highlighting.

 To understand the code:
-*   Explore the individual section components in `src/components/chimera/sections/` to see how the content is structured.
+*   Explore the individual section components in `src/components/chimera/sections/` to see how the content for the main page is structured.
-*   Review the detailed page components in `src/app/[section-name]/` to understand how navigation and content display for sub-pages are handled using `SubPageLayout.tsx` and `PageShell.tsx`.
+*   Review the detailed page components in `src/app/[section-name]/page.tsx` to understand how navigation and content display for sub-pages are handled using `SubPageLayout.tsx` and `PageShell.tsx`.
+*   Examine `src/lib/chimera/constants.ts` to see how data for dynamic content sections (like the pipeline and roadmap) is structured.

 This README provides a starting point for understanding and working with the Project Chimera web application.